 1. Create a Project Checklist

-A great way to improve students’ literacy is by setting up specific lesson plans and success criteria.
+A great way to improve students’ literacy through visible learning is by setting up specific lesson plans and success criteria.
 When students have access to the specifics of what they’re supposed to be able to do or complete to prove they’ve learned something, they’re able to prepare themselves for your lessons.

 A simple way to craft success criteria for class projects is by providing a project checklist.